Is the plugin free

-How does the plugin work?
+How does the plugin work

 The plugin converts your existing content to AMP valid content where possible.
 It inserts boilerplate AMP code into your sites header and provides you with development tools to ensure AMP validity is maintained.

-Why are there different modes, and what do they do?
+Why there are different modes, and what do they do